Rose Atoll: Fauna

 Rose Atoll contains the largest populations of giant clams, nesting seabirds and rare reef fish in all of American Samoa.
 The fish population is different from the rest of the region due to a high concentration of carnivorous fish and low concentration of herbivorous fish.
 Almost 270 different species of fish have been recorded in the last 15 years.
 Tuna, mahi-mahi, billfish, barracuda and sharks reside outside the lagoon.
 In deeper waters, tunicates and stalked crinoids have been spotted by scuba expeditions.
 Sea mammals such as the endangered humpback whale and the dolphin genus Stenella also use the waters.

 The atoll is a critical nesting habitat for the threatened green turtle and the endangered hawksbill turtle.
 The turtles migrate between American Samoa and other Pacific island nations.
 Their nesting season is between the months of August and February.

+It is a nesting site for rare species of petrels, shearwaters, and terns.
 Approximately 97% of American Samoa's seabird population resides on Rose Atoll.
 Each of the 12 bird species is federally protected.
 Red-footed boobies and greater and lesser frigate birds nest in the buka trees.
 Black noddies and white terns nest in the middle and lower branches.
 The root system is used by reef herons and red-tailed tropic birds.
 Other birds can be found in the Pisonia forest, the only one left in Samoa.
 The atoll has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports a breeding population of some 400,000 sooty terns, as estimated in 1974.